What is a Sitemap Index?

 Format

-The XML format of a sitemap index file follows the same format as a regular sitemap file and is defined by the Sitemap Protocol.
+A sitemap index file uses the same XML format and follows the same rules as a regular sitemap file, as defined by the Sitemap Protocol standards.

-This means that the same requirements that apply to sitemaps also apply to sitemap index files.
+This means all the formatting requirements that apply to sitemaps, such as proper XML structure, namespace declarations, and allowed tags, also apply to sitemap index files.

 Hosting

-The sitemaps referenced in the sitemap index file must be hosted on the same website (same domain) as the sitemap index file unless you have set up a cross-site submission.
+The individual sitemap files listed in your sitemap index file should be hosted on the same website domain as the sitemap index file itself.

-This ensures that search engines can easily access and crawl the sitemaps.
+This makes it easy for search engines to access and crawl all the referenced sitemap files.

 FYI: Cross-site submission refers to the practice of hosting sitemaps referenced in a sitemap index file on different websites (domains) than the one hosting the sitemap index file itself.